Avanade/Beef/docs/Template-structure.md

 ### Reserved elements

 The following XML elements represent the language statements used by the code generator; these are further [detailed](#Language-constructs-detailed):
-- `If` - enables if/then/else conditional statements.
+- `If`, `Then`, `Else` - enables if/then/else conditional statements.
 - `Set` - sets a named variable with a value.
 - `Increment` - increments a named variable up or down.
 - `Exception`- throws an expection to terminate generation.
 - `ForEachList` - iterates a list (being a string separated by a specified character).
+- `Switch`, `Case`, `Default` - enables switch/case/default statements.

 The following XML elements support specific data elements:
-- `Config` - accesses the root element for the XML data source; includiny any name/value pairs passed via the command line; contains reserved attribute:
+- `Config` - accesses the root element for the XML data source; including any name/value pairs passed via the command line; contains reserved attribute:
 	- `Config.OutputGenDirName` - being an additional directory name used for all artefact outputs.
 - `System` - accesses a system-wide XML data source; contains reserved attribute:
   - `System.Index` - being the zero-based index where looping an entity.